wendellarnald/wendellarnald/README.md

 ### Hi, My name is Wendell.

- I am software development, passionate about learning and creating applications that improve people's day-to-day lives.
+ I'm a software development, passionate about learning and creating applications that improve people's day-to-day lives.

 - :round_pushpin: Lisbon - Portugal.
 - 🎓 Systems Analysis and Development.